google-research/FirstOrderLp.jl/README.md

 data structures for reading MPS files, rescaling, and implementing saddle-point methods.
 Specialized implementations are present for Mirror Prox and Primal-Dual Hybrid Gradient.
-It is focused on supporting experiments and publications and is not a "solver" per se.
+It is focused on supporting experiments and publications and is not currently configured to be used as a library.

 ## One-time setup